ariel-nathan/supabase-rls-ai-tester/README.md

 - This command runs all SQL test files located in the `supabase/tests` directory.

+## Model Providers

+Currently, the only supported model is Claude because Antropic provided free credits for the Supabase AI Hackathon in which this project was developed.
+If you prefer to use a different model provider like ChatGPT, LLaMa, or Gemini, please submit a pull request.

+## Documents in the Corpus

+The most relevant document is the bad-examples-guide which is meant to steer the LLM away from incorrect code which it has written in the past.

+Supabase-test-guide describes proper testing on Supabase with pgTAP.

+Supabase-test-helpers describes the supabase-test-helper functions which are available through the TLE and necessary for testing RLS policies.

-## Contributing
+## Contributing Guidelines

 Contributions are welcome!
 Please open an issue or submit a pull request with your improvements.
+We are working towards following the [Contributor Covenant](https://www.contributor-covenant.org/)

 ## License